Akshatm1011/-project-/index.md

 **Discussion**

 During this process, we chose to depart from cross entropy loss and opt into squentropy loss in pursuit of better performance.
 When evaluating performance, perplexity is commonly used instead in addition to validation loss because perplexity indicates the model's effectiveness at predicting the next word in the sequence.
 Our tuned squentropy model performed decently well, achieving a perplexity of 5.2 and MSE loss of 1.899.
 However, the cross entropy model outperformed these results, achieving a perplexity (3.8) and validation loss of 1.83.
 Although the squentropy loss performed decently well (even by looking at the output, the sentences are very readable and look human generated), it is apparent that the cross entropy loss performs the best.
+The sampled text contains coherent sentences that made sense grammatically and plot wise.
+The cross entropy loss allowed the model to pick up the nuances in the training data and text.

 **Conclusions and Outlook**